Elias Sports Bureau: Ownership of Seymour Siwoff (1952-2019)

-Today

-Today, Elias Sports Bureau is home to the world’s foremost team of sports statisticians and historians, and currently employs more than a dozen full-time researchers and writers who document games daily.

-Elias maintains a “family owned” spirit, and remains a private company.
 After stepping down in 2019, Siwoff turned the company over to his grandson, Joe Gilston, who continues to serve as President.
 Gilston’s mission is to maintain the core company values of inclusion, accuracy, and accountability, while driving Elias’s modernization efforts.

-Elias researchers average over 20 years’ experience, with several senior writers being members of the Baseball Writers' Association of America who cast official votes for the Major League Baseball Hall of Fame candidates every year.

-Elias' customized game notes, historical notes, and statistics are used during live game broadcasts and pre- and post-game coverage, on sports commentary shows, nightly news sportscasts, as well as for draft coverage.
-Official Elias data services are also used by sports books and casinos to help create odds and spreads and verify the results of every contest.

-Elias has digitized the records and box scores of games going as far back as 1876 for Major League Baseball and has recently launched the Elias Game Plan App to reach fantasy players and sports bettors.

 Products and services

 Elias receives daily game results directly from league offices.
 Elias scrubs the data, resolves any scoring issues, and archives the certified data for instant access.
 Official league data is then used to provide the following services: